Agent Cards: Capability Discovery Standard for AI Agents¶

 - Single-consumer integrations: when one client calls one agent, a shared config or env var beats maintaining a well-known URL with correct caching.

-- Rapidly-changing capability sets: static cards go stale as skills change; dynamic cards add server complexity and cache-invalidation risk.
+- Rapidly changing capability sets: static cards go stale as skills change, and dynamic cards add server complexity and cache-invalidation risk.

 Key Takeaways¶